irenemtnz/co-visitation-networks/README.md

-# Implementing co-visitation networks todetect fraud in online advertising
+# Implementing co-visitation networks to detect fraud in online advertising